Deponia (video game): Reception

 Deponia received "mixed or average" reviews, according to review aggregator Metacritic.

-Some critics such as "Strategy Informer" slammed the game, saying "The plot moves glacially, and seems to be held up by puzzles that fail to complement it."
+Some critics such as "Strategy Informer" (currently known as gamewatcher.com) slammed the game, saying "The plot moves glacially, and seems to be held up by puzzles that fail to complement it."
 Destructoid agreed with this point, saying "The game prolongs dialogue with bad joke after bad joke, at times".

 However, the majority of critics and gamers liked the game overall, with key points of praise being "A brilliantly absurd story, a fitting comic style and strong speakers."
 (GamingXP), "Deponia is an incredibly funny, affectionately designed adventure." and "Deponia is one of the most entertaining point & click titles we've seen in the last couple of years."

 Kotaku gave the game a positive review, saying "The first in a planned trilogy of games that I like to think of as the Rufus Saga, Deponia is sharp, pretty and quirky-as-hell".

 Deponia and its sequel, Chaos on Deponia, totaled 200,000 global sales by April 2013.
 The first game alone had become Daedalic's highest-selling title, with sales of 500,000 units worldwide, by September of the following year.
 However, it was not the company's most profitable product by that time, as this distinction went to The Dark Eye: Blackguards.
 The Deponia series overall achieved sales of 2.2 million copies by 2016, most of which derived from deep-discount sales, according to Daedalic's Carsten Fichtelmann.
 He noted that "full price sales were a little part of that [2.2 million] number".